A new magnitude--redshift relation based on Type Ia supernovae: Introduction

 One approach to reducing the impact of the lack of low-$z$ SNe on the estimation of $q_0$ is to use a $d_L(z)$ relation with as few parameters as possible.
 In the flat $\Lambda$CDM model, $d_L(z)$ depends only on $H_0$ and $\Omega_M$.
 The latter, which is used to measure $q_0$, remains relatively stable in the absence of low-$z$ SNe \citep{2022ApJ...938..110B}.
 To date, the only other $d_L(z)$ relation that accurately fits SN observations with just two parameters is the one proposed by \citet{2024AA...689A.215H}.
 It corresponds to a third-order Pad\'e approximation with $H_0$ and $q_0$ as free parameters, while $j_0$ is fixed to one, as predicted by the flat $\Lambda$CDM model \citep{2015ApJ...814....7B}.

-In this work, we introduce an empirical magnitude--redshift relation ($m(z)$) and the corresponding $d_L(z)$ relation that accurately fits the Hubble diagrams for DES-SN5YR and Pantheon+ up to at least $z\simeq1.1$, using only two parameters and without assuming any theoretical model or spatial curvature.
-This relation is stable in the absence of low-$z$ SNe, making it suitable for studying SN deep fields without the need to add a low-$z$ sample.
+In this work, we introduce an empirical magnitude--redshift relation ($m(z)$) and the corresponding $d_L(z)$ relation, which provides a straightforward quantitative tool to fit Hubble diagrams of SNe~Ia up to at least $z\simeq1.1$, using only two parameters and without assuming any theoretical model or spatial curvature.
+This relation is relatively stable in the absence of low-$z$ SNe, making it suitable for studying SN deep fields without the need to add a low-$z$ sample.

 The paper is organized as follows.
 In Sect.~\ref{sec:data_sample}, we describe the SN samples and define the deep-field regions.
 In Sect.~\ref{sec:methodology}, we present the $m(z)$ relations employed to fit Hubble diagrams.
 In Sect.~\ref{sec:results}, we present the results, including the new empirical relation, its comparison with five $m(z)$ relations, and its application to the deep-field regions and to other samples.
 In Sect.~\ref{sec:discussion}, we discuss the derived $j_0$ values, the search for cosmic anisotropies, and future analyses.
 Our conclusions are summarized in Sect.\ref{sec:conclusions}.